 Test the procedures to alert and call out the response teams and are conducted through telephone and other communication means, as stipulated in the response plan.
 They can be used to test communications systems, check the availability of personnel, evaluate travel options and the speed at which travel arrangements can be made, and assess the ability to transmit information quickly and accurately.
 Such an exercise will typically last one to two hours and may be held at any time, day or night, announced or unannounced.

-Seminars are generally informal orientation events, typically providing an overview of oil spill contingency plans and their related policies and procedures.
+Seminars are generally informal orientation events, typically providing an overview of oil spill contingency plans and related policies and procedures.
 There are no constraints imposed by real-time simulation of events.
-They can be valuable for organizations that are developing or making major changes to existing plans or procedures.
-Attendees have the opportunity to discuss their individual roles and responsibilities with a team; the facilitator may use simple scenarios to build understanding.
+They can be valuable for organizations developing or making major changes to existing plans or procedures.
+Attendees have the opportunity to discuss their roles and responsibilities with a team; the facilitator may use simple scenarios to build understanding.
 The success of seminars relies on the delivery of information by a knowledgeable and experienced person.

 A workshop may also be used to produce new response plans.
 To be effective, workshops must be highly focused on a specific issue, and the desired outcome or goal must be clearly defined.